Earnestina/CP386A4/README.md

 ## Individual Contributions
 Earnestina Petergeorge - Testing, figuring out a bankers algorithm, helped with figuring out a code for the algorithm

-Gulnar Saharya - Makefile, implementing code for receiving file, main function
+Gulnar Saharya - Makefile, implementing code for receiving file, main function,readFile

 Mostly collaborated for all